 Our default is connection.
 Anytime when we are not feeling connection with someone, it is because these stories have built up.
 You can do such powerful work with the client when you help them to unpick those stories and just come back to connection.

 This piece has minor edits for clarity.

-Corrina Gordon-Barnes is a relationship coach.
+Corrina Gordon-Barnes is a Teacher, Coach and Facilitator.